May is Skin Cancer Awareness Month

 Share Your Story

 Have you been affected by skin cancer?
 During the month of May, please share your story on Facebook, Twitter and Instagram, and encourage your loved ones to share it too.
-Please include the hashtag #MySkinCancerJourney in your post so we can follow along and create a powerful community of healthy skin champions.
+Use the hashtag #MySkinCancerJourney in your post so we can follow along and create a powerful community of healthy skin champions.